waseem-medhat/blog/content/posts/programming-languages-part-a.md

+---
-# Programming Languages, Part A: Best MOOC Ever?
+title: "Programming Languages, Part A: Best MOOC Ever?"
+date: 2020-09-04T17:52:22+02:00
+Description: "Review of the Coursera MOOC Programming Languages (Part A)"
+Tags: ["Course", "MOOC", "Review"]
+Categories: ["Blog"]
+DisableComments: false
+---

 I took so many MOOCs over the past three years (I lost count but they gotta be around 30), but this one was _the hardest_ in terms of content, homeworks,